User Guide

 • resampler, optional, clipping, resampling or both

-• image FIO buffer, optional
+• image FIFO buffer, optional

 • The camera images are stitched together